Reynolds-number effects on the outer region of adverse-pressure-gradient turbulent boundary layers: Introduction

 where $Re_{\theta}$ corresponds to the Reynolds-number based on momentum thickness (=${\theta}{U_e}/{\nu}$).
 It is important to note here that an APG TBL can also be characterized by several other parameters \citep{coles1956law,townsend1976,castillo2001,perry2002,monty2011,harun2013,bobke2017history,pozuelo2022,devenport2022}, most of which have been historically used to quantify equilibrium/self-preserving aspects of these TBLs, which is beyond the scope (and focus) of this study.
 Here, we discuss the effects of the three selected parameters on the small (${\lambda}_{y}$ $\leq$ ${\lambda}_{y,c}$) and large scale (${\lambda}_{y}$ $>$ ${\lambda}_{y,c}$) energy (table \ref{tab0}), where ${\lambda}_{y,c}$ corresponds to a representative spanwise wavelength cut-off for segregating these scales (with ${\lambda}_{y}$ = 2${\pi}$/$k_{y}$; $k_{y}$ being the spanwise wavenumber).
+Throughout this manuscript, by small scales, we are essentially referring to the fine dissipative scales and the viscous-scale contribution to $\overline{u^2}$, while large scales correspond to the contribution from inertial scales (\textit{i.e.} attached eddies and superstructures; \citep{smits2011}).
 Previous studies have found both the small and large scales to be energized with increase in $\beta$ as well as ${\overline{\beta}}$($x$) \citep{monty2011,bobke2017history,tanarro2020}.
 Similarly, \citet{tanarro2020} have noted that an increase in $Re_{\tau}$ increases the large scale energy in APG TBL, similar to the behaviour noted for ZPG TBL \citep{hutchins2009}.
 However, none of the previous studies have investigated the $Re_{\tau}$ effects on the small scale energy, leaving open an important question.
 It is important because small scales from the inner region are advected away from the wall under a moderate APG \citep{tanarro2020}, substantially increasing their contribution to the turbulent kinetic energy in the outer region \citep{pozuelo2022,gungor2022,pozuelo2023}.
 This preliminary analysis of \citet{tanarro2020}, however, was based on low-$Re_{\tau}$ simulations over an airfoil, which also suggested a decreasing influence of the APG with increasing $Re_{\tau}$.
 This makes it imperative to understand the small scale dependency on $Re_{\tau}$, especially from the perspective of developing robust scaling arguments for the outer region.
 A hypothesis that naturally follows from the above discussion is the reduction in small scale energy with $Re_{\tau}$.
-However, the hypothesis is in contrast with the behaviour of the small scales in ZPG TBLs, which are influenced very weakly by $Re_{\tau}$ ($\sim$ $Re^{-1/4}_{\tau}$ \citep{chen2021}), making their energy quasi $Re_{\tau}$-invariant or negligible (table \ref{tab0}).
+However, the hypothesis is in contrast with the viscous-scaled energy of the small scales in ZPG TBLs, which is influenced very weakly by $Re_{\tau}$ in the outer region ($\sim$ $Re^{-1/4}_{\tau}$ \citep{chen2021}), making it quasi $Re_{\tau}$-invariant or negligible (table I).
 This is the primary motivation of the present study, which investigates the $Re_{\tau}$-effects on the small scale energy in the outer region of an APG TBL, to potentially answer the open question highlighted in table \ref{tab0}.